vmware-samples/vmware-blockchain-samples/vmbc-ethereum/privacy/README.md

 ```

 - The sample privacy wallets are ***NOT persistent*** hence not crash resilient.
 In event of restarts users should redeploy another instance of privacy application and configure restarted wallet application to leverage the new instance.
+- Operations with any other user name will lead to indertministic results.

 ### Determine the required settings for helm chart installation